kai687/sphinxawesome-theme/docs/how-to/build-your-own/index.rst

 .. meta::
    :description: Make your own theme by building on top of this theme.
 Fully customize the styles, JavaScript, and templates.
+   :twitter:description: Make your own theme by building on top of this theme.
+Fully customize the styles, JavaScript, and templates.

 Build your own theme
 ====================